Olga1tester/School21_QA_2023/README.md

 # School21_QA_203
-The tasks I have completed during styding at the QA course of SberSchool21
+for tasks I have completed during styding at the QA course of SberSchool21 see **develop** branch